larkintuckerllc/aws-architect-associate/2/2.1/ec2/README.md

 **note:** A Cloud Guru: Instance store backed EC2 cannot be stopped; so if underlying HW fails, you are screwed (ephemeral).

+**note:** AMI can be shared using permission; owner pays for storage of it.
+Can be public.
+Cannot copy AMI that is encrypted; can only copy snapshot (and have KMS key).
+Cannot copy propriatary AMIs (billingProducts code); can do this by running an AMI and then snapshot.

 ### Monitoring

 > System status checks – monitor the AWS systems required to use your instance to ensure that they are working properly.
 These checks detect problems with your instance that require AWS involvement to repair.